Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Analysis
 - **What Does BERT with Vision Look At?** Liunian Harold Li et al
 - **Visual Referring Expression Recognition: What Do Systems Actually Learn?;** Volkan Cirik et al
+- **Characterizing and Overcoming the Greedy Nature of Learning in Multi-modal Deep Neural Networks;** Nan Wu et al; Study the problem of only relying on one certain modality in training when using multi-modal models.

 ## Grounding